asadvfx/ImageUploadServer/README.md

 Response Handling: Sends appropriate responses back to the client, confirming receipt and processing status.

 # Setup
-Clone the Repository: git clone [[repository-url]](https://github.com/jairo-picott/image-upload-server.git) Install Dependencies: on backend folder npm install Run the Server: On backend folder npm run dev
+Clone the Repository: git clone https://github.com/jairo-picott/image-upload-server.git.
+Install Dependencies: on backend folder npm install.
+Run the Server: On backend folder npm run dev.

 # Usage
 API Endpoints: Documentation on the API endpoints available and how to interact with them.